-A. Maintenance of records.
-Every record required by this section shall be kept by the pharmacy for at least three (3) years.

-B. Compounding records.

-- (1) Master Formulation records must include: - (a) provides a consistent source document for preparing the preparation (recipe); - (b) is a file of individual compounded preparations; - (c) [must-] list the name, strength, and dosage form of the preparation compounded; - (d) [must-] list all ingredients and their quantities; - (e) [must] list equipment needed to prepare the preparation, when appropriate, and mixing instructions;
+- A. Maintenance of records.
+Every record required by this section shall be kept by the pharmacy for at least three (3) years. - B. Compounding records. - (1) Formulation records: - (a) provides a consistent source document for preparing the preparation (recipe); - (b) is a file of individual compounded preparations; - (c) must list the name, strength, and dosage form of the preparation compounded; - (d) must list all ingredients and their quantities; - (e) must list equipment needed to prepare the preparation, when appropriate, and mixing instructions;

-(f) other environmental controls, such as the duration of mixing and other factors pertinent to the replication of the preparation as compounded; [and]

-(g) [must contain] the beyond-use date and [methodology-] reference source to support the assigned BUD, the container closure system(s) used in dispensing, the storage requirements, [and any] quality control procedures (e.g., pH testing, visual inspection) and expected results;

-(h) physical description of the final compounded nonsterile preparation;

-(i) if applicable, calculations to determine and verify quantities and/or concentrations of components and strength or activity of the API(s); and

-(j) labeling requirements (e.g. shake well).

-(2) Compounding records:

-(a) document the [actual ingredients in the preparation and the person responsible for the compounding activity] name and weight or measurement of each ingredient;

-(b) contain the name and strength of the compounded preparation, the formulation record reference for the preparation, [and-] the [sources] vendors or manufacturers, [and-] lot numbers, and expiration dates of the ingredients;

-(c) contain information on the total quantity and number of dosage units compounded, the name of the person who prepared the preparation and the name of the pharmacist who approved the preparation;
+- (f) other environmental controls, such as the duration of mixing and other factors pertinent to the replication of the preparation as compounded; and - $(g) \qquad \text{must contain beyond-use date and methodology, the container used in dispensing, the storage requirements, and any quality control procedures. }$ - (2) Compounding records: - (a) document the actual ingredients in the preparation and the person responsible for the compounding activity; - (b) contain the name and strength of the compounded preparation, the formulation record reference for the preparation, and the sources and lot numbers of the ingredients; - (c) contain information on the total number of dosage units compounded, the name of the person who prepared the preparation and the name of the pharmacist who approved the preparation;

-(d) contain the date of the preparation, the assigned internal identification number or the prescription number and an assigned beyond-use date; and recorded [-]; (f) if applicable, calculations to determine and verify quantities and/or concentrations of components and strength or activity of the API(s); (g) physical description of the final compounded non-sterile preparation.
+(d) contain the date of the preparation, the assigned internal identification number or the prescription number and an assigned beyond-use date; and recorded.